-To delete annotations, select one or more annotations in the Annotation panel and click the $^{\text{li}}$ button, or select the annotation in the network and click delete on the keyboard or right-click an annotation and select Edit \rightarrow Cut..
+To delete annotations from the Annotation panel select one or more annotations and click the \square button.
+To delete annotations from the network view right click an annotation and select Edit > Cut.

 13.9 Grouping Annotations

 Two or more annotations can be combined into a group.
 When grouped the annotations move and resize as if they were a single annotation.
 Groups may be nested (a group may contain other groups).